 So he took my backpack seat, I had to remove my earphones change the location of my phone and wallet from the right pocket to the left pocket which neighbored the window.
 In this city we don’t take chances especially when seated next to strangers in these public transport vessels,more so strangers in suits.

 “Good morning, thanks for the seat, today the train has delayed at what time did you guys leave Syokimau or has this train developed mechanical issues?”
 He asked as he was sitting down

 “We left 30 minutes late the train was waiting for passengers who never showed up,” I jumped in the conversation with my reply.
-He was unlike any ordinary Kenyan who is always complaining about everything not working in this country be it the Arror-Kimware-Itare dam scandals to how Ruto will ‘never’ be president in this country.
+He wasn’t like any ordinary Kenyan who is always complaining about everything not working in this country be it the Arror-Kimwarer-Itare dam scandals to how Ruto will ‘never’ be president in this country.
 Furthermore, he thanked me for the seat who does that in this country where everyone has a false sense of entitlement.

 “I have been waiting here for the last hour, how does public transport systems in this country work nowadays.In the UK (United Kingdom not Uko Kinoo) someone can reside in Liverpool yet he works in Manchester a 50 Kilometre distance, the commuter train takes less than 40 minutes.”
 He lamented..

 Here I was thinking Manchester and Liverpool were just football clubs, they are huge cities distance apart.
 His English was too polished a clear indication he was had been away for sometime, a good duration of time to not speak our ‘interview only English’.

 “No I’m not on vacation, I came to see the progress of my retirement home.”

 Am tempted to insert the ‘Kwani’ in the ‘how long have you been away?” question the I realize he is a returnee thus beginning with ‘Kwani’ would sound rude so I asked ‘ How Long have you been away?”